TriplyDB/Documentation/docs/triplydb-js/index.md

 })
 ```

-The API Token can be externally specfied through the environment variable `TRIPLYDB_TOKEN`.
+The API token can be externally specfied through the environment variable `TRIPLYDB_TOKEN`.
 Setting an envrionement variable is a robust approach for excluding sensitive token information from your script.
 There are several ways in which environment variables can be set.
 Which way is optimal for you depends on your development environement.

-We explain several specific approaches for setting the API Token through an environment variable.
-Let us know via <mailto:support@triply.cc> if the here documented approaches do not work for you.
+We explain several specific approaches for setting the API token through an environment variable.
+Let us know via [support@triply.cc](mailto:support@triply.cc) if the here documented approaches do not work for you.

 ### 1.3.1 Windows

+On Windows you can configure an API token by following these steps:

 1. Go to the “View advanced system settings” dialog.